 You may be entitled to Maternity Pay from your employer, Maternity Allowance, or income-related benefits from the state.

-Dads, or partners, may be entitled one or two consecutive weeks’ Paternity Leave from your employer.
-Sick Leave and Sick Pay, Compassionate Leave or Time Off for Dependants.
+Dads and female partners may be entitled one or two consecutive weeks’ leave from their employer, Sick Leave and Sick Pay, Compassionate Leave or Time Off for Dependants.
 You will need to look at your contract and contact your employer.

 This booklet called ‘Late miscarriage, stillbirth, neonatal death – A guide to the financial help available’, by the Money Advice Service breaks down all the information here in more detail.